Vasileios20/real-estate/README.md

 ### Edit Listing Page

-  The [Edit Listing Page](/documentation/features/Listing_Edit.png) contains the existed images with a checkbox next to eac and all fields from the Add Listing Page filled with the existed values.
+  The [Edit Listing Page](/documentation/features/Listing_Edit.png) contains the existed images with a checkbox next to each, a button to delete images, a button to add images and all fields from the Add Listing Page filled with the existed values.

 ### Messages Page